-PCC Farmland Trust is dedicated to saving local organic farmland forever, but our work doesn’t end once a farm is saved.
-Because we conserve properties in perpetuity, the Stewardship Team is tasked with ensuring that their environmental and agricultural values remain protected forever.
-Whether a property we own, or a partner farmer’s property, it is part of our mission to help improve farms for the future.
+PCC Farmland Trust is dedicated to saving farmland forever, but our work doesn’t end once a farm is saved.
+Because we conserve properties in perpetuity, the Stewardship Team is tasked with ensuring that the environmental and agricultural values remain protected forever.
+Volunteers play an integral role in our work.
+Without the help of people like you, these projects would go unfinished.